 There’s no better deal for pasta than at BYOB Coffee Roaster, where you get your desired toppings piled high atop well-seasoned pasta, all at jaw-dropping prices.
-Opt for the ever-popular carbonara ($70), the seafood with squid ink spaghetti ($90), the Hokkaido scallop & mentaiko spaghetti ($100), and the spaghetti with mixed wild mushrooms in black truffle cream sauce ($70).
+Opt for the ever-popular carbonara ($70), the seafood with squid ink spaghetti ($95), the Hokkaido scallop and mentaiko spaghetti ($100), and the spaghetti with mixed wild mushrooms in black truffle cream sauce ($70).

-Luckily, most—if not all—of their pasta dishes are well-loved by their diners, so order with the comfort of knowing that whatever you are in the mood to have, it will be delicious.
-Grab a friend or two and each order a dish (or more) to share, so you can each enjoy a satisfying helping of their delectable pasta highlights!
+Luckily, most—if not all—of its pasta dishes are well-loved by their diners, so order with the comfort of knowing that whatever you are in the mood to have, it will be delicious.
+Grab a friend or two and each order a dish (or more) to share, so you can each enjoy a satisfying helping of BYOB Coffee Roaster’s delectable pasta highlights!

-Aside from their à la carte menu, Pici also offers a build-your-own tasting menu, lunch sets, and brunch sets, with menus changing weekly and prices varying according to the Pici outlet you are visiting.
-If you find it hard to decide on what to get, ask their friendly staff for more information when you get there!
+Aside from the à la carte menu, Pici also offers a build-your-own tasting menu, lunch sets, and brunch sets, with menus changing weekly and prices varying according to the Pici outlet you are visiting.
+Currently, Pici is offering a truffle menu this season.
+If you find it hard to decide on what to get, ask the friendly staff for more information when you get there!

 While Fini’s is best known for its fantastic dining deal that entails free-flow chicken wings, fries, and beer, the pasta dishes at this Italian-American establishment are equally irresistible.
 From the eye-catching exterior and modern design to the walls, plates, and even menus, everything about this joint is stylish and attractive.

-Try the homemade pappardelle nose-to-tail Bolognese (starting from $145), the homemade fettuccine funghi (starting from $145), and the typhoon shelter crab linguini fini (starting from $155).
-Be sure to also order their famous pork & veal meatballs (starting from $124), the signature Fini’s hot wings (starting from $103), and their pizzas with homemade mozzarella (starting from $259), too!
+Try the homemade pappardelle Mafaldine Bolognese (starting from $165), the homemade tagliatelle with truffled shrimp and lobster (starting from $215), and the typhoon shelter crab linguini fini (starting from $155).
+Be sure to also order the famous pork and veal meatballs (starting from $135), signature Fini’s hot wings (starting from $135), and pizzas with homemade mozzarella (starting from $165), too!

-Lovers of this pasta bar know exactly what to get: their classic handmade tagliolini carbonara ($168), handmade tagliatelle with pork ragu ($168), and fettucine with beef ragu ($198).
-But if you are in for a little upgrade into a more luxurious meal, try their handmade tagliolini with Carabineros red prawn, scallop & red prawn sauce ($380).
-Of course, to top it all off, be sure to have some of their delicious dessert, too!
+Lovers of this pasta bar know exactly what to get: the classic handmade tagliolini carbonara ($168), handmade tagliatelle with pork ragu ($188), and fettuccine with beef ragu ($208).
+But if you are in for a little upgrade into a more luxurious meal, try the handmade tagliolini with Carabineros red prawn, scallop, and red prawn sauce ($420).
+Of course, to top it all off, be sure to have some delicious dessert, too!

 Involtini, 11/F, The L Square, 459–461 Lockhart Road, Causeway Bay | (+852) 2658 2128

-Other delightful dishes include their stewed Wagyu cheek tagliatelle ($248), the vongole ($178), and many more.
+Other delightful dishes include their sukiyaki Wagyu cheek tagliatelle ($188), Wagyu bolognese ($188), the vongole ($188), and many more.
 Finally, as their name implies, Dough Kitchen specialises in all matters dough-related, so be sure to try their other signature dishes, such as the Parma ham pizza (starting from $138), as well.

 Dough Kitchen, 21B Brown Street, Tai Hang | (+852) 2688 7008

-Other signatures include their spaghetti marinara ($160) and linguine tutto mare ($180)—linguine and assorted seafood in tomato sauce—but frankly, it’s a struggle for choice from their extensive and top-notch pasta menu.
-Here’s a little bonus: Order Chef Cosimo’s signature steak ($330) for a lovely surprise!
+Other signatures include their spaghetti marinara ($170) and linguine tutto mare ($190)—linguine and assorted seafood in tomato sauce—but frankly, it’s a struggle for choice from their extensive and top-notch pasta menu.
+Here’s a little bonus: Order Chef Cosimo’s signature steak ($368) for a lovely surprise!

 Grappa’s QRE, 18 Queen’s Road East, Wan Chai | (+852) 2868 0086

-It’s extra refreshing to enjoy handmade pasta with fresh, well-seasoned seafood cooked to perfection next to a stunning sea view.
-At this artisan pasta bar, you’re able to taste traditional, authentic pasta dishes right in front of the Repulse Bay beach—what a way to have a memorable meal!
+It’s extra refreshing to enjoy handmade pasta with well-seasoned seafood cooked to perfection next to a stunning sea view.
+At this artisan pasta bar, traditional pasta dishes are served right in front of Repulse Bay Beach—what a way to have a memorable meal!

-Grab yourself some of their penne alla vodka ($150)—a simple dish flawlessly prepared for your unbridled pleasure; the bucatini amatriciana ($140); the tagliolini alle vongole ($150); and the classic mussels ($170) for a splendid meal in a quiet and tranquil corner of Hong Kong.
+Grab yourself the penne alla vodka ($150)—a simple dish flawlessly prepared for your unbridled pleasure; the bucatini amatriciana ($150); the tagliolini alle vongole ($170); and the classic mussels ($170) for a splendid meal in a quiet and tranquil corner of Hong Kong.

 Fratelli, Shop 112B, 1/F, The Pulse, 28 Beach Road, Repulse Bay | (+852) 2887 0082